High Tunnel Initiative

 Applications may be submitted anytime.
 All applications will be evaluated periodically in a competitive ranking process as funding becomes available.
 Ranking criteria for each program is available on the application materials and documents page.
 Please call your local NRCS field office to learn more.

-NRCS began including a three-year pilot project in 2010.
+NRCS began a three-year high tunnel pilot project in 2010.
 Agricultural producers could apply to receive financial and technical assistance to help NRCS test the conservation benefits and effects of high tunnels -- such as improving plant, water and soil quality, as well as reducing disease pressure -- in practical, real-world situations.
 The high tunnel pilot project was first offered under the Environmental Quality Incentives Program (EQIP) of the 2008 Farm Bill.
 USDA announced the pilot project under the Know Your Farmer, Know Your Food initiative.

-Links to more information on this website
+Related information on this website